SCPDOS/DOS/README.md

 - Current (Standard DOS API functions.
 Will be supported.
 If ever depreciated, then they return an error code and their function numbers are NOT recycled)
 - Obsolete (Use an alternative function for everything EXCEPT ensuring compatibility.
 The FCB functions fall here)
 - Removed (This function henceforth will only ever return an error)

+## NOTES:
+- Driver loads (initial kernel drivers and CONFIG.SYS loads) allow for DOS CHAR functions, version check and get/set date/time!
+- Kernel drivers should have only one type of each driver in the chain but we can handle more!
+At the very start DOS will scan this chain and set the first drivers with the CLOCK$ and CON bits set to take control of the devices BEFORE init.
+Therefore an implementer MUST have these two drivers be the first two drivers in the chain, if ANY of the other drivers are going to use CHAR functions or get/set date/time!
+More detail in the OEM init guide.